43. Boyle to Anne Hut (20 bunks): 9 hrs 45, 28.5 km (maps 92, 91, 90)

 50. Top Wairoa Hut to Tarn Hut (5 bunks): 8.5 hrs, 13.5 km (map 84)

 It is relatively slow going down the valley to Mid Wairoa Hut (6 bunks), 4 hrs, on a narrow track with many tree roots and rocks and about eight river crossings (which may be difficult after rain).
 The hut is on a grassy flat and is a good lunch stop.
+(If the weather is not looking good for heading up to Mt Rintoul you could always go downstream here and cut across to Starveall Hut, though the the latter is still fairly high up.)
 After crossing a swing bridge it is a steep climb up through forest for about an hour, along ridges and then another less steep climb.
 Finally there is a downhill detour to Tarn Hut, set at the forest edge of a clearing that is also suitable for camping.
 The tarn is very picturesque and it is worth a detour even if you are not stopping here.

 51. Tarn Hut to Old Man Hut (5 bunks): 7 hrs 45, 14 km (maps 84, 83)